-To follow the tutorial, you need putty.exe
+To follow this tutorial, you'll need putty.exe

 , puttygen.exe